ESOL CenterEnglish for Speakers of Other Languages

 Tuesdays, 1-5 p.m

-Through an array of writing workshops, reading groups, conversation meetings, one-on-one meetings, fieldtrips, and professional development, the ESOL Center provides students with the following:
+The ESOL Center serve as an international education resource for the faculty, staff, and students of ESF.
+Through an array of writing workshops, reading groups, conversation meetings, one-on-one meetings, fieldtrips, and professional development, we provides= students with the following:

 - Comprehensive support in English as a Second language to international students enrolled at ESF.